-Despite criticism from landlord, tenant and immigrant groups, the scheme was rolled out nationally from 1 February 2016, requiring all UK landlords to check the immigration status of prospective tenants (and occupants) before entering into a tenancy agreement, with those falling foul of the new regime facing a civil penalty of up to £3,000.
+Despite criticism from landlord, tenant and immigrant groups, the scheme was rolled out nationally from 1 February 2016.
+Landlords falling foul of the new regime faced civil penalties of up to £3,000.

-Sections 39 to 41 of the Immigration Act 2016 amend the 2014 Act, seeking to tighten the net to a degree which many will find alarming.
+In December 2016, various new offences for landlords came into force under the Immigration Act 2016.
+Sections 39 to 41 amended the 2014 Act, tightening the net to a degree which many found alarming.

-Landlords under residential tenancy agreements will commit a criminal offence if they:
+Landlords under residential tenancy agreements commit a criminal offence if they:

 Where an initial document check reveals that a tenant has a time-limited right to remain in the UK, landlords must conduct further checks when the right to remain expires.
 If the tenant has a permanent right to remain, follow-up checks are only required upon receipt of a notice from the Home Office stating that the tenant’s immigration status has changed.